Chomolungma/nvidia_tx_utils/README.md

 ***

+## Installing ROS Kinetic on TX-1 or TX-2

+Installing ROS on the Tegra devices is pretty straightforward, following the instructions from the official ROS Installer Guidelines. <br/>

+Inside this repository you will find an executable shell script named **ros-kinetic-install.sh**.
+This is a compilation of all the steps to install ROS Kinetic on your TX1/TX2.
+This script will install the barebones version of ROS-Kinetic.
+If you wish to install the full desktop version, comment out the script that installs the **ros-base** version and uncomment the desired version installer. <br/>

+An additional note is in the initialization of **rosdep**.
+You may recieve a warning requiring you to fix your rosdep permission.<br/>

+To do that, simply follow the instructions mentioned, i.e <br/>
+> $sudo rosdep fix-permissions
+> $rosdep update

+At the end of the installer, you should be able to launch your **roscore** and view your rosnode list successfully!<br/>

+***

 ## Verifying CUDA 8.0 installation
 By installing JetPack, you should now be able to run CUDA and all the samples that come with it<br/>
 STEP 1: To check if you have successfully intalled cuda - version should say CUDA 8.0<br/>